2027 America's Cup

 The 2027 America's Cup will be the 38th staging of the America's Cup yacht race.
-It is the oldest continuous competition in international sport, and among the world's most prestigious sporting trophies.
-The 38th America's Cup will be raced in a match-race series between a yacht sailed by Emirates Team New Zealand representing the defender Royal New Zealand Yacht Squadron, and a yacht representing the challenging yacht club.
+It is the oldest continuous competition in international sport.
+It will be raced in a match-race series between a yacht sailed by Emirates Team New Zealand representing the defender Royal New Zealand Yacht Squadron, and a yacht representing the challenging yacht club.
 The challenging yacht club will either be the one which is first to issue a valid challenge to the defending club under the Deed of Gift of the America's Cup and becomes a sole challenger, or the one which wins a Challenger Series organised by the first valid challenger, which is called 'the Challenger of Record'.
 The Royal Yacht Squadron is the Challenger of Record for a second consecutive America's Cup.

 History

 The America's Cup is a highly prestigious event, being the oldest continuous competition in international sport, and the fourth oldest continuous sporting trophy of any kind.
 As of 19 October 2024, a total of 37 Cup Matches have been held.
 With 25 victories, the New York Yacht Club has won the most titles.

 The 37th America's Cup Match from 12 to 19 October 2024 was the Royal New Zealand Yacht Squadron's eighth America's Cup Match and their fifth America's Cup victory, winning in 1995, 2000, 2017, 2021 and 2024 (losing in 2003, 2007 and 2013) – making it the second most successful club, and Emirates Team New Zealand the most successful team, in the competition's history.
 RNZYS has appeared in every America's Cup Match since their first appearance in 1995 (apart from 2010, which was a Deed of Gift Match).